-24,350 residents of the area are between the ages of 35 to 54, with 35.8 percent having children.
-These children attend sought after and high ranking Fulton County schools, such as Crabapple Crossing Elementary, Northwestern Middle and Milton High, all of which were named Georgia Schools of Excellence.
+With a large family population, Crabapple is near top-ranked Fulton County schools like Crabapple Crossing Elementary, Northwestern Middle and Milton High, The Goddard School of Alpharetta and Crabapple Montessori School.
 Private schools in the area include King’s Ridge Christian School, Mill Springs Academy, Chandler Academy and St. Francis High School.

-- Milton’s Cuisine and Cocktails.
-Located in the heart of historic Crabapple, the restaurant features contemporary new southern cuisine with fresh, local ingredients.
-Miltons even has an acre of vegetables and herbs just steps from the back door on a private farm.
-Cuisine includes southern fried chicken breast, sesame crusted mountain trout, fried green tomatoes and sweet potato shrimp fritters.
+Nestled in Crabapple’s historic district, Milton’s Cuisine and Cocktails features contemporary new southern cuisine with fresh, local ingredients.
+Milton’s even has an acre of vegetables and herbs just steps from the back door on a private farm.
+Cuisine includes southern fried chicken breast, sesame-crusted mountain trout, fried green tomatoes and sweet potato shrimp fritters.

 Entertainment and Recreation

-- Alpharetta YMCA.
-Flanking the Big Creek Greenway, the YMCA includes an outdoor pool with big slide, exercise classes, basketball and volleyball courts and tons of other recreational sports.
+Drive to the Alpharetta YMCA for an outdoor pool with a big slide, exercise classes, basketball and volleyball courts and tons of other recreational sports.
 The leadership center offers teens a place to safely socialize under supervision, with concerts and other scheduled social events.

-- Historic Crabapple.
-The small group of buildings in historic Crabapple is the oldest in the area, predating Roswell by some 20 years and Alpharetta by many more.
-Along with Birmingham, another small town north of Crabapple, the towns sat on a north-south trading path used by the Cherokee.
+Take a stroll down historic Crabapple.
+The small group of buildings are the oldest in the area, predating Roswell by some 20 years and Alpharetta by many more.
+The buildings’ architecture and interiors are stunningly reminiscent of a time before.

 Crabapple is constantly growing with modern conveniences, yet still keeps up its historical buildings and heritage.